 - Power up your podcast by submitting it to iTunes right from your website, and monitoring your analytics using Seriously Simple Stats.

 - Automatically email your podcast subscribers with new episodes.

-Let us know how you get on with your self-hosted podcast library.
+Please let us know how your self-hosted podcast library is working for you.
 We can't wait to see the clever things you do with it!